 What to do with Unused Electrical Circuit Wiring

-Disconnecting Unused Electrical Wires: How to Keep Spare Electrical Wiring Safe for Future Use.
+How do I disconnect the electrical wires and leave them in the panel for future use?
+Disconnecting Unused Electrical Wires, How to Keep Spare Electrical Wiring Safe for Future Use.© By: Dave Rongey

 Safe Keeping for Unused Electrical Wires